Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Self-Prioritization Effects on Nonspatial Working Memory</h2>
       <p>
-        Self-prioritization effect (SPE) refers to the tendency to process self-associated items more quickly and accurately.
-We examined the SPE on shape-based working memory across two experiments:
+        Self-prioritization effect (SPE) is the tendency to process self-associated items more quickly and accurately.
+We examined SPE on shape-based working memory across two experiments:
         <a href="/data/analyzeSPE8VCS1.html" target="_blank" class="project-link">(Experiment 1)</a>,
         <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">(Experiment 2)</a>.
         Responses for colors were faster in the self condition than in the other, though no shape differences emerged.